lightbend/config/HOCON.md

     include "foo.json"
     include "foo.conf"

+This same extension-based behavior is applied to classpath resources and files.

+For URLs, a basename without extension is not allowed; only the exact URL specified is used.
+The format will be chosen based on the Content-Type if available, or by the extension of the path component of the URL if no Content-Type is set.
+This is true even for file: URLs.

 #### Include semantics: locating resources

+A quoted string not surrounded by `url()`, `file()`, `classpath()` must be interpreted heuristically.
+The heuristic is to treat the quoted string as:

+ - a URL, if the quoted string is a valid URL with a known protocol.
-Conceptually speaking, the quoted string in an include statement identifies a file or other resource "adjacent to" the one being parsed and of the same type as the one being parsed.
+ - otherwise, a file or other resource "adjacent to" the one being parsed and of the same type as the one being parsed.
 The meaning of "adjacent to", and the string itself, has to be specified separately for each kind of resource.

-Implementations may vary in the kinds of resources they support including.

-On the Java Virtual Machine, if an include statement does not identify anything "adjacent to" the including resource, implementations may wish to fall back to a classpath resource.
-This allows configurations found in files or URLs to access classpath resources.
+ - On the Java Virtual Machine, if an include statement does not identify a valid URL or an existing resource "adjacent to" the including resource, implementations may wish to fall back to a classpath resource.
+This allows configurations found in files or URLs to access classpath resources in a natural way.

+Implementations may vary in the kinds of resources they can include.

 For resources located on the Java classpath: